 Fortunately, most seizures are not considered to be life-threatening.
-However, they do indicate that there's a problem in the dog's brain and that you need to have your pet examined by a veterinarian (even if it's had seizures in the past).
+They do indicate that there's a problem with your dog's brain and that you need to have your pet examined by a veterinarian (even if it's had seizures in the past).

 What Seizures Look Like in Dogs

 Some dogs begin to act strangely before a seizure begins and may become anxious or restless.
 Some may stagger, appear disoriented, or exhibit other abnormal behaviors.
 This period, which precedes the seizure, usually lasts a few minutes and is called the aura or pre-ictal phase.
 The seizure itself often manifests as full-body convulsions or small, localized spasms that may last from a few seconds to a few minutes.

 - Generalized or grand mal seizures usually involve the entire body.
 A dog suffering a grand mal seizure may fall over, become stiff, and shake its whole body violently.
 Many dogs salivate or foam at the mouth, and some urinate and/or defecate involuntarily.
 Dogs may vocalize as well, whining and growling during a seizure.

 - Focal seizures, the least serious type, are limited to a specific part of the body and may not look like much more than a twitch in the dog's facial muscles or limbs.

 - Psychomotor seizures are characterized by odd behavior that lasts only a minute or two.
 For example, your dog may suddenly start chasing its tail or acting as if it sees things that aren't really there.

 - Cluster seizures, which are a more serious type, are distinguished by multiple seizures over the course of 24 hours.

 Why Do Dogs Have Seizures?